 Material: Silicone | Dimensions (LxWxH): 14.5 x 4.5 x 2.25 inches | Yield: 12 ice cubes

 Related: The Best Water Filters

 Best Mini: Kyelsee Ice Cube Bin Bucket Tray Set

-What We Like: Trays nest in the box, comes with a serving accessory and airtight storage bin
+What We Love: Trays nest in the box, comes with a serving accessory and airtight storage bin

-What We Don't Like: Tray is basic plastic
+What We Don't Love: Tray is basic plastic

 Either way, this all-plastic set can have you covered, with four stackable trays that nest in a clamp-sealed plastic bin to keep freezer smells out and all of your ice contained.
 It’s also great for storage if you want to make and store a second batch, with an included pair of ice tongs to keep things clean.
 If you want to stay small and prefer silicone or a more novel shape, this easy-release hex set is the best of them.
 Sure, it’s wobbly and soft like most silicone trays, but a hard plastic lid helps it keep its form once you get it safely to the freezer.

 Material: Polypropylene | Dimensions (LxWxH): 11.5 x 6.77 x 4.75 inches | Yield: 144 ice cubes